tevun/server/README.md

   <img src="https://raw.githubusercontent.com/tevun/server/master/images/output-setup.png"/>
 </p>

-After perform this command you can access the your server in port 82 to see if it works.
+After perform this command you can access the your server in port what you choose to see if it works.
 <p align="center">
   <img src="https://raw.githubusercontent.com/tevun/server/master/images/setup.png"/>
 </p>